The history of investment and trade between Norway and Thailand is intrinsically linked to the two countries’ close friendship.

 A Good Fit

 Norwegian businesses and their Thai counterparts have unique ways of operating.
 Yet, it doesn’t negatively affect the relationship.
 If anything, each side has an appreciation for what the other brings to the table.
 “We see a good fit between the two cultures.
-I think the Thai business community appreciates the reliability and straightforward approach of Norwegian firms,” Ambassador Rødsmoen points out.
+I think the Thai business community appreciates the reliability and straightforward approach of Norwegian firms,” former Ambassador Rødsmoen points out.
 “We have influential products and well-known companies who have been operating in Thailand for quite some time.
 Each company has its own story here and many of them have a long story.
 This stability helps set us apart.”
 She adds Thailand is well organised and there is a structure in place that makes Norwegian businesses feel comfortable.
 Even during COVID-19, trade and investment between the pair has remained steady with some areas, such as salmon exports, witnessing unprecedented growth.

 The good fit between the two countries will be important as Thailand looks to fight climate change.
 As green industries leaders, Norway can be a trusted partner in these transition efforts.
 “We are very strong in oil and gas, the blue economy, and shipping among other sectors.
-A lot of the things we are doing, we can do together with Thailand,” Ambassador Rødsmoen says.
+A lot of the things we are doing, we can do together with Thailand,” former Ambassador Rødsmoen says.
 “We are seeing the business community in Thailand also pushing the government in a positive way.
 They see a need to move forward.”

 At the COP26 Climate Change Conference, Thailand Prime Minister Prayut Chan-o-cha promised to increase electric vehicle adoption, plant more trees and introduce other measures to meet carbon neutrality and net-zero greenhouse gas emissions targets.
 “We are very happy with the signals we have received from the Thai government when it comes to sustainability.
-They see the need to be a part of this change and we stand ready to cooperate in these efforts,” Ambassador Rødsmoen reports.
+They see the need to be a part of this change and we stand ready to cooperate in these efforts,” former Ambassador Rødsmoen reports.
 “There are areas, such as renewable energy and electric vehicles, where we have a great deal of knowledge to offer.
 Our goal in Norway is that all new private vehicles be electric by 2025.
 And if we Norwegians are able to establish manage charging stations in remote mountain crossings during our dark winters, anyone should be able to do it.”

 An understanding between the two governments along with strong private sector relationships has created optimism that an even more ambitious sustainability initiative, like a carbon capture and storage system, could be rolled out.
-“Hopefully, Thai industries see what can be done and join in, whether it comes to green technologies or something more complex like a carbon capture and storage system,” Ambassador Rødsmoen details.
+“Hopefully, Thai industries see what can be done and join in, whether it comes to green technologies or something more complex like a carbon capture and storage system,” former Ambassador Rødsmoen details.

 “We have made a lot of progress and gained a lot of knowledge which we are happy to share.
 This can cover sustainability initiatives across other sectors, including cement, waste management, and recycling, as well.”
 According to the Ambassador, the good fit between Norway and Thailand can ensure work on sustainability efforts begins quickly once an agreement is reached.
 And while there may be some concerns regarding the initial costs, she urges Thai industries to factor in the trust they have with Norwegian firms and the reliability they provide before making any decisions.

 When it comes to investment and trade, the journey Norway and Thailand has taken to become partners should now move to the next level in the form of an EFTA free-trade agreement.
 “Trade between our countries has been steadily increasing over the years, but a free-trade agreement is an important part of moving this forward and creating stronger bonds.
-It is a signal that shows a willingness to invest,” Ambassador Rødsmoen states.
+It is a signal that shows a willingness to invest,” former Ambassador Rødsmoen states.
 “There is hope we can move ahead on this as it is a building block of a commercial relationship.”

 From Norway, the biggest export items are seafood and fertilisers.
 Norwegian salmon has become one of the most popular items on the menu for many restaurants, while Yara fertilisers helps support Thailand’s fruit and vegetable exports to new heights.
 Another area of focus is liquified natural gas (LNG).
 With Norway having developed several innovations in the LNG space and Thailand now looking to transition to cleaner forms of energy, the fit here is easy to see.
 LNG, though still a fossil fuel, is considered a relatively clean fuel, and a good alternative to more polluting fossil fuels during the transition phase up to the time when renewable sources can become both reliable and competitive.
 Unfortunately, COVID-19 has made it difficult to get this on the agenda.

 “LNG is something we want to put on the agenda as this is an area where we have a great deal of expertise in.
-We had several events planned in both Thailand and elsewhere in ASEAN but we have had to postpone them all,” Ambassador Rødsmoen says.
+We had several events planned in both Thailand and elsewhere in ASEAN but we have had to postpone them all,” former Ambassador Rødsmoen says.
 “We are going to try again in 2022 as we know there is interest, especially as Thailand looks towards an energy transition.”
 Of course, there is much more to friendship between the two countries than business.
 People have a vital role to play as well.
 There have even been times when the areas of business and people intersect.
 An example of this is Norwegian companies who carry over their diversity and inclusion programmes to Thailand, helping raise awareness and set standards in the process.

 “Diversity and inclusivity are a priority for all Nordic companies, and we continue to work towards promoting this.
-I think a lot of positive things are taking place in this area, but more work is needed,” Ambassador Rødsmoen notes.
+I think a lot of positive things are taking place in this area, but more work is needed,” former Ambassador Rødsmoen notes.
 “It is nice to see Norwegian, and all Nordic companies, lead the way with their policies.”
-The next step for Ambassador Rødsmoen will be concluding a term which began in August 2018.
+The next step for former Ambassador Rødsmoen will be concluding a term which began in August 2018.
 Her time as Ambassador to Thailand and Cambodia will obviously be tied to the COVID-19 pandemic which presented unforeseen challenges and opportunities.

 “A lot of interesting things have come from the pandemic.
 For example, we have learned a lot about how to operate in a crisis.
-It has given us the chance to be creative,” Ambassador Rødsmoen points out.
+It has given us the chance to be creative,” former Ambassador Rødsmoen points out.
 “On the other hand, we are also missing out on many things.
 There are the travellers, exchanges and political visits that make .things lively.
 We have kept this up digitally, but we look very much forwards to welcoming everyone back in person.”

 - Yara fertiliser was sent from Norway to Thailand by H.M.
 King Rama V in 1907.